Greg Dolezal

-Gregory Robert Dolezal (born October 1, 1978) is an American politician who is currently serving as the Georgia State Senator for the 27th district in Cumming, Georgia.
+Gregory Robert Dolezal (born October 1, 1978) is an American politician who is currently serving as the Georgia state senator for the 27th district in Cumming, Georgia.
+He is a member of the Georgia Freedom Caucus.

+Life and career

 Dolezal grew up in Joliet, Illinois.
 He graduated from North Park University in 2001 with degrees in business administration and communication studies; he had planned to attend law school but instead moved to Atlanta, where he worked at North Point Community Church and began doing video production work for Louie Giglio's Passion Conferences.

 He also worked for eleven years as tour manager for Christian musician Chris Tomlin.

 Previously, Dolezal served as a member of the Forsyth County Planning Commission, Comprehensive Plan Steering Committee, Impact Fee Committee, and Transportation Plan Steering Committee.
-After writing an open letter accusing then Commissioner Brian Tam, whom Dolezal would run against in the 2018 primary, of "releasing false and misleading information," the commission voted deny a motion to extend Dolezal's term on the Planning Commission.
+After writing an open letter accusing then-Commissioner Brian Tam, whom Dolezal would run against in the 2018 primary, of "releasing false and misleading information," the commission voted to deny a motion to extend Dolezal's term on the Planning Commission.

-Dolezal initially announced his candidacy for state senate on June 5, 2017.
+Dolezal initially announced his candidacy for the Georgia Senate on June 5, 2017.
 The next year, he defeated Democratic challenger Steve Smith in the 2018 elections by a wide margin.
 He is a conservative and favors funding for building new schools, is against tax increases, and wants to expand county roads.

-In February 2019, Georgia Senate majority whip Steve Gooch named Dolezal as deputy whip; Dolezal stated he was "humbled by the trust that Senator Gooch has placed in me."
+In February 2019, then-Georgia Senate Majority Whip Steve Gooch named Dolezal as deputy whip; Dolezal stated he was "humbled by the trust that Senator Gooch has placed in me."
 Dolezal also is Vice Chair of the Science and Technology Committee and a member of the Education and Youth Committee, the Health and Human Services Committee, the Government Oversight Committee, and the Reapportionment and Redistricting Committee.

 In December 2020, Dolezal signed a petition supporting the right of the Georgia General Assembly to overrule the outcome of democratic elections within the state.

+In January 2024, Dolezal co-sponsored S.B.
+390, which would withhold government funding for any libraries in Georgia affiliated with the American Library Association; the bill states that the organization "has used the librarian certification process to promote its ideology", and was drafted following the election of ALA president Emily Drabinski and a social media post in which she called herself a "Marxist lesbian".

 Dolezal is a founder and partner at Forsyth County-based technology company Renewed Vision, which was founded in 2000 and makes live production software called ProPresenter used by megachurches, the International Olympic Committee, Chick-fil-A, and Mercedes-Benz.
 He is also an owner and board member of Catalyst Nutraceuticals and a founder of Passion City Church.